Kharacternyk/pacwall/README.rst

 Desktop environment integration
 -------------------------------

-Use `-D` to enable desktop environment integration (KDE Plasma, GNOME, ...).
+Use ``-D`` to enable desktop environment integration (KDE Plasma, GNOME, ...).
 You will be able to see the generated wallpapers in the graphical wallpaper picker.

-DE integration requires ``imagemagick`` and ``xorg-xdpyinfo`` (If you are on Wayland you need to specify the screen size manually like this: ``./pacwall.sh -S 1920x1200``).
+DE integration requires ``imagemagick`` and ``xorg-xdpyinfo`` (If you are on Wayland you need to specify the screen size manually like this: ``./pacwall.sh -DS 1920x1200``).

 **WARNING**: Setting a wallpaper in GNOME and the derivatives isn't possible with ``feh`` and ``hsetroot``. ``-D`` is required.
 (If you don't know your DE, it is probably GNOME)